What Is Car Finance In Simple Terms?

 This deal requires you to pay a deposit.
 When the car is in your possession, you are responsible for all its maintenance costs.
 PCH is a simple car finance option for buyers who change vehicles frequently.
 It’s best to keep the car in good condition to avoid incurring extra costs when returning it.

-If you prefer to approach the dealership with your funding, this independent car finance option is the best for you.
+If you prefer to approach the dealership with your own funding in place, this independent car finance option might be the best for you.
 This method is usually a more straightforward process than dealership financing.
+You can often find these finance providers on a search engine or car finance comparison website.
+Check out their ratings on TrustPilot or similar review platform.
+You can often find zero deposit deals too.

 Some car buyers prefer to go to the bank to borrow cash to purchase their car.
 The APR for this plan could be higher, but you don't need to pay a deposit.
 A considerable advantage of this plan is you get complete ownership of the car from the onset.